turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 ## 1. Instructions & Interpreters

-There are two ways to run Ruby code.
-You can write one or more instructions in a file then run that file through the Ruby interpreter.
-When you're writing a "real" program, this is the way to do it.
-We might have a file named `my_program.rb` like this:
+Ruby is an "interpreted" programming language which means it must can't run on your processor directly, it has to be fed into a middleman called the "virtual machine" or VM.
+The VM takes in Ruby code on one side and speaks natively to the operating system and processor on the other.
+The benefit to this approach is that you can write Ruby code once and, typically, execute it on many different operating systems and hardware platforms.

+A Ruby program can't run on it's own, you need to load the VM.
+There are two ways to execute Ruby with the VM: through IRB and through the command line.

+### Running Ruby from the Command Line

+This is the durable way to write Ruby code because you save your instructions into a file.
+That file can then be backed up, transferred, added to source control, etc.

+#### An Example Ruby File

+We might create a file named `my_program.rb` like this:

 ```ruby
 class Sample